IEvangelist/blazorators/src/Blazor.Geolocation.WebAssembly/README.md

 ## Get started

-After the NuGet package is added as a reference, call the `AddGeolocationServices` method to register the `IGeolocation` service type.
+After the NuGet package is added as a reference, call the `AddGeolocationServices` method to register the `IGeolocationService` service type.

 ```csharp
 using Microsoft.AspNetCore.Components.Web;